Anaheim Convention Center

-The Anaheim Convention Center is a major convention center in Anaheim, California, and is the largest exhibition facility on the West Coast of the United States.
+The Anaheim Convention Center is a convention center in Anaheim, California, United States.
 It is located across from the Disneyland Resort on Katella Avenue.
 The original components, designed by Adrian Wilson & Associates and built by the Del E. Webb Corporation, opened in July 1967—including a basketball arena followed shortly by the convention hall.
-It holds many events, like Star Wars Celebration, VidCon, BlizzCon, Anime Expo, D23 Expo, WonderCon, NAMM Show, Pokémon World Championships, competitions, and more.
+It has hosted many events, like Star Wars Celebration, VidCon, BlizzCon, Anime Expo, D23 Expo, WonderCon, NAMM Show, Pokémon World Championships, competitions, and more.
 In addition to hosting various types of conventions, the Anaheim Convention Center was used to host the wrestling during the 1984 Summer Olympics.

 The center has subsequently undergone six major expansions (1974, 1982, 1990, 1993, 1999–2000, 2016–2017).
-It is the largest exhibit facility on the West Coast.
+With a total space of 1800000 sqft, it is the largest convention center on the West Coast of the United States.
+The center includes 813607 sqft of exhibition space, 81423 sqft of meeting space, and 38058 sqft of ballroom space.